micromark/common-markup-state-machine/readme.md

 Each line is made up of tokens, such as whitespace, markers, sequences, and content, and labels, that are both enqueued.
-At a certain point, it is known what to do with the queue, whether to discard it or to use it, in which case there are more effects: groups are closed, opened, or tokens are changed, for example because it is known that a punctuation marker should be treated as content.
+At a certain point, it is known what to do with the queue, whether to discard it or to use it, in which case it is adapted.

 The parser parses in three stages: flow, content, and text, respectively coming with their own state machines ([flow state machine][flow-state-machine], [content state machine][content-state-machine],